Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

-First, to produce the averaged velocity vector, $\Vavg{\vel}$, a simple unit averaging can be performed on the original pore-scale flow solution.
-A convolutional averaging of the velocity, with the size and shape outlined above, would yield a high-resolution averaged velocity field, $\Vavg{\vel}_{\text{Conv}}$, but as the domain is fully periodic, this field will be constant.
-For this reason, a direct unit averaging is allowed, as it will result in the same solution.
+In order to produce the averaged velocity vector, $\Vavg{\vel}$, a simple unit averaging can be performed on the original pore-scale flow solution.
+As this pore-scale field is stationary and fully periodic, the convolutional averaging step can be removed as it produces the same result.

-Next, in order to define the perturbation product, $\Vavg{\pert{\vel} \pert{c}}$, the pore-scale deviations from the average must be calculated, as described in \cref{eq:decompose}.
-First, a convolutional averaging is performed to create a high-resolution averaged concentration field, $\Vavg{c}_{\text{Conv}}$.
-The deviation between the original pore-scale solution, $c$, and this average field, $\Vavg{c}_{\text{Conv}}$, can then be isolated, and multipled with the same deviation between the pore-scale velocity, $\vel$, and the averaged velocity, $\Vavg{\vel}$.
-This will produce one high-resolution perturbation product field, $\pert{\vel} \pert{c}$, which can then be reduced to a single perturbation product, $\Vavg{\pert{\vel} \pert{c}}$, with a unit averaging.
+To define the perturbation product, $\Vavg{\pert{\vel} \pert{c}}$, pore-scale deviations from the average are calculated as in \cref{eq:decompose}.
+First, a convolutional averaging generates a high-resolution averaged concentration field, $\Vavg{c}_{\text{Conv}}$.
+The deviation between the original concentration, $c$, and this average, $\Vavg{c}_{\text{Conv}}$, is isolated and multiplied by the deviation between pore-scale velocity, $\vel$, and the averaged velocity, $\Vavg{\vel}$.
+This yields one high-resolution perturbation product field per time step, $\pert{\vel} \pert{c}$, which is then unit averaged to yield $\Vavg{\pert{\vel} \pert{c}}$.

-Finally, in order to determine the negative concentration gradient, $\left(\text{-} \nabla \Vavg{c}\right)$, the high-resolution averaged concentration field, $\Vavg{c}_{\text{Conv}}$, can be used.
-The gradient across this field can the be measured for each pixel, and a single averaged concentration gradient vector can be produced with a unit averaging.
+To find the negative concentration gradient, $\left(\text{-} \nabla \Vavg{c}\right)$, the gradient of the high-resolution field, $\Vavg{c}_{\text{Conv}}$, is measured at each pixel and averaged to produce a concentration gradient vector for each time step.